gbenoit75/getdataproject/CodeBook.md

 - "activity"
 - "variable": it contains the former 66 first variables' names
-- "value": the corresponding value for each combination 'mdata' dimension is ((679734,4), (integer, character, factor, numeric)).
+- "value": the corresponding value for each combination

+'mdata' dimension is ((679734,4), (integer, character, factor, numeric)).
 679734 is equal to 10299 rows of 'dset2' * 66 first columns of 'dset2'.

 2) We order (ascending) 'mdata' by "subject".
 So subject n°1 is first and subject n°30 is last.

 3) We compute the mean of the different measurements for each activity and each subject.
 The results are saved in 'tidydata'. 'tidydata' dimension is ((11880,4), (integer, character, factor, numeric))

-4) We cast this long table to a wider table. 'tidydata' is now (180,68) with:
+4) We cast this long data frame to a wider data frame. 'tidydata' is now (180,68) with:
 - The first column containing the subject
 - The second column containing the activity
 - The last 66 columns containing the mean on the measurements for each combination of subject and activity.

-The variables' name are given below:
+The variables' names are given below:
 - "activity": activity of the subject
 - "subject": subject identification
 - "tbodyaccmeanx": time body acceleration mean on axis x